-- 15.1 The Local Government Finance Act 2012 stipulates that for each financial year each billing authority must consider whether to revise its scheme or replace it with another scheme.
+15.1 The Local Government Finance Act 2012 stipulates that for each financial year each billing authority must consider whether to revise its scheme or replace it with another scheme.
 The authority must make any revision to its scheme, or any replacement scheme, no later than 31 January in the financial year preceding that for which the revision or replacement scheme is to have effect.
-The Secretary of State may amend this date. - 15.2 If any revision to a scheme, or any replacement scheme, has the effect of reducing or removing a reduction to which any class of persons is entitled, the revision or replacement must include such transitional provision relating to that reduction or removal as the Council thinks fit.
+The Secretary of State may amend this date.

 Appendices Page

-1 Local CTR scheme rules 2016 - 2017
+1 Local CTR scheme rules 2018 - 2019

 2 Prescribed Requirements Regulations 2012

 3 Discretionary recovery policy April 2014

-4 Worked examples of CTR calculations